rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Hence, the Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feeds without any extra coding or plugins.

-It will save you time and create clean quality product feed to promote through other merchant shopping channels.

 **👉 Exclusive WooCommerce Variable Product & Variation Options**